|Josh Habdas 7d9b18c9c0 docs(readme): update accessing via ssh||1 month ago|

 /admin/monitor URL.
 If you run into problems during the upgrade please comment on the upgrade thread or open an issue in the High Tea git repository.

-If you run out of disk space you may have some problems continuing to use Gitea or its LFS.
+If you run out of disk space you may have problems continuing to use Gitea or its LFS.
 If this is the case here are some tips to help you understand where your disk space is and how you can clean it up:

 Checking disk usage: